What Kind Of Deep Cycle Battery Is Actually The Best For RV Use?

 These kinds of battery chargers know when to stop and when to start again so the battery doesn’t get damaged. (click to view post on best smart battery chargers)

-If you have a very old RV it may be a good idea to replace the converter/charger anyways since battery charging technology has come a long way over the years.
+If you have a very old RV, it may be a good idea to replace the converter/charger anyway since battery charging technology has come a long way over the years.

 Also, if you are switching from lead-acid batteries to lithium-ion, you will need the change the converter in your RV.

-Most do not come with chargers that are capable of charging lithium-ion RV batteries.
+Most do not come with chargers that can charge lithium-ion RV batteries.

 How long will a deep cycle RV battery last when boondocking?

-When boondocking or dry camping the amount of time the RV batteries will last entirely depends on how many amp hours each battery can hold and how much power you will be using.
+When boondocking or dry camping, the time the RV batteries will last entirely depends on how many amp hours each battery can hold and how much power you will be using.

 Remember, even the RV fridge will use power when on LP gas mode, and lights can drain a battery even if they are LED.